UoB-HPC/hpc-course-examples/mpi/example3/README.md

 a linear scaling of performance as we increase the number of processors, right?

 What happens if we set the number of trapezoids is not an exact multiple of the number of processors requested?
 Are there ways in which we can improve the code to deal with this?

 dartboard_pi_send
 -----------------

 In the trapezoid approach, each processor was responsible for a portion of the area under a curve.
 What would happen if one (or more) of those processors were to fail while the program was running.
 (You could simulate this by arranging for some of the messages not to be sent/received.)

 The best case scenario is that the program detects the failure and automatically compensates (perhaps you'd like to try writing some code for this?), middling is the program deadlocks or crashes.
 The worst case scenario is that the program runs to completion, but gives erroneous output.

 This is, however, a different approach.
-Programs based on randomly selected trials— the so called, 'monte carlo' approach—are inherently robust to problems such as processor failure.
-This program uses a monte carlo algorithm—the dartbaord algorithm—to produce an estimate of pi.
+Programs based on randomly selected trials—the so-called 'monte carlo' approach—are inherently robust to problems such as processor failure.
+This program uses a monte carlo algorithm—the dartboard algorithm—to produce an estimate of pi.

 Note the use of `MPI_ANY_SOURCE` in the call the `MPI_Recv()`.

 ### Exercise

-How well does this program perform compared to the trapezoid appraoch?
+How well does this program perform compared to the trapezoid approach?
 What are the pros and cons?
 For example, given a random number generator, are we guaranteed to get the same answer each time we run the code?